Mauthausen camp

-Learn about the history of Mauthausen and some of its sub-camps and the IHRA’s involvement with safeguarding them.
+Learn about the history of Mauthausen camp, some of its sub-camps and the IHRA’s involvement with safeguarding them.

 Mauthausen was built inside a purpose-built fortress which still exists today and comprises many original camp buildings and structures.
 It is a few kilometers away from the village of Mauthausen.